EmileBedard/cart253/Projects/art-jam/README.md

 # A Cyclist Struggles
-Émile Bédard
+by Émile Bédard

 [View this project online](https://emilebedard.github.io/cart253/Projects/art-jam/)

 ## Description

-This cycling simulator let's you try for a brief how it's like to be a cyclist in Montreal, the ups and downs and the wonderful joy of sprinting.
+This cycling simulator let's you try for a brief moment how it's like to be a cyclist in Montreal, the ups and downs and the wonderful joy of sprinting.
 > This Program is interactive!
 Follow the instructions provided on main screen or try pressing 'd' on desktop to activate sprint

 > Try it on mobile! tilt phone to control slope angle. touch to activate sprint